Modified representations for the close evaluation problem: Motivation for modified representations

+and the trace on the boundary satisfies the boundary integral equation of the second kind:

-The fundamental solution $G^L$ is singular when $y = x^\ast$, and \textit{nearly singular} when $|x-y| \to 0$ for $x \in D$.
-The layer potential is said to be a weakly singular integral (resp. a nearly singular integral) when its {kernel} (given here by $\partial_{n_y} G^L(x,\cdot)$) is singular (resp. nearly singular).
+The fundamental solution $G$ is singular when $y = x^\ast$.
+For $x \in \mathbb{R}^d \setminus \partial D$, assume we can write $ x = x^\ast \pm \ell n_{x^\ast}$ with $n_{x^\ast}$ the unit outward normal at $x^\ast$, and $\ell>0$ the distance from the boundary.
+Then $G$ is \textit{nearly singular} at $y = x^\ast$ when $|x-y| = \ell \ll 1$ (i.e. when $x$ is close to the boundary).
+A layer potential is said to be a weakly singular integral (resp. a nearly singular integral) when its {kernel} ($G$ or $\partial_{n}G$ in the cases above) is singular at $y = x^\ast$ (resp. nearly singular at $y = x^\ast$).
 There exist high-order quadrature rules to approximate weakly singular integrals with very high accuracy (e.g. \cite{atkinson1997numerical,bruno2001fast,ganesh2004high,bremer2010nonlinear}).
 However, high accuracy is lost for nearly singular integrals: this is the so-called close evaluation problem.
-There exists a well-known straightforward modification of \eqref{eq:DLP_laplace} that alleviates this problem, for any chosen approximation method.
-Using Gauss's law~\cite{guenther1996partial}
+Assuming we have solved \eqref{eq:BIE_laplace_Ne}, we can modify \eqref{eq:repres_laplaceN} using \eqref{eq:repres_form} to address the close evaluation problem.
+Taking the difference we obtain